compbiocore/hgt-id-installation/install_documentation.md

 ## Configuration

 Once the files are copied to the destination server, it is necessary to modify the configuration file `config.txt` in the HGT-ID root directory.
-Each file path in this file must be changed to point to the respective resources (generally by replacing `/home/aleith/HGT-ID_v1.0` with whatever the file path to the new HGT-ID root directory is).
+Each file path in this file must be changed to point to the respective resources (generally by replacing `ROOT_PATH` with whatever the file path to the new HGT-ID root directory is).

-This file was created at the time of installation and has file paths corresponding with locations on tdatasci - failing to modify every file path listed inside will result in errors.
+Failing to modify every file path listed inside will result in errors.

+A script to rapidly substitute a specific path into each entry exists in the HGT-ID root directory as `prepare_config.sh`, which can be run as follows:

+        bash prepare_config.sh [HGT-ID root directory path]